 Ten minutes later I returned to the bus to be greeted – in truly Islamic fashion – by a smiling, convivial driver seemingly oblivious to what had appeared to be a disaster of epic proportions only minutes earlier.
 One thing you can be certain of when travelling in Muslim countries – no shortage of public displays of drama.

 Upon arrival in Ouarzazate we were very pleased to find a much more moderate temperature (probably in the 15-20 range) and quickly joined forces with a German couple to share a taxi for the 40 kilometre trip to the Skoura Oasis (around $30 including bonus photo stops and a lot of stuff we couldn’t understand).
 Now presenting Kasbah Amridil, a small but ancient mud-brick mansion with a small kasbah hotel attached to the side where, as luck – and the magic of email – would have it, we were spending the next two nights.
 Beautifully restored, incredibly friendly staff/owners, picturesque, and with an actual heater in the room, we couldn’t ask for more (except maybe Champion’s League on TV instead of settling for guys wrestling catfish on National Geographic Abu Dhabi).
-The Skoura Oasis itself, which radiated out from the kasbah for many kilometres in three directions, is renowned for its maze of palm groves backed by stunning views of the snow-capped mountains in the distance.
+The Skoura Oasis itself, which radiated out from the kasbah for many kilometres in three directions, is renowned as one of the best destinations in Morocco for its maze of palm groves backed by stunning views of the snow-capped mountains in the distance.
 We spent most of our time wandering aimlessly among the fields of palm and almond trees, casually greeting locals in poorly formed Arabic and French that left them confused but generally convinced our intentions were good, enjoying a lengthy and leisurely panoramic lunch stop and, of course, learning that even in relatively cool spring weather, 5 hours in the sun requires much more than a light dusting of SPF 15.

 A great stop, and a hard to place to drag ourselves away from, but the famed Dades Gorge awaited further down the road.
 More on that, and how I came to find myself in the unexpected position of having a Muslim woman sitting on my lap miming the use of a plastic bag for sniffing fumes, next time.